 Related Content: Best Mattress Under $1000

 At this level, you're into premium mattresses.
-You can expect the highest quality materials, excellent warranties, and a plethora of options from latex, to hybrids and variations of the classic memory foam mattress.
+You can expect the highest quality materials, excellent warranties, and a plethora of options from latex (the highest quality material available), to hybrids and variations of the classic memory foam mattress.

 - Smaller mattresses in this price range will be ultra-premium, and sometimes medically backed mattresses that are good for people with a variety of sleep-related health issues.